Arvatel/GameDevHomeworks/README.md

 ## Homework 3

 1. Add to your FPS game project (started in HW1 and HW2)
-	a.
-“Enemy” object
+	1. “Enemy” object
-	b.
-“WanderingAI” script (for enemy motion with obstacle avoidance)
+	2. “WanderingAI” script (for enemy motion with obstacle avoidance)
-	c.
-“RayShooter” script (to make possible for player to shoot enemy)
+	3. “RayShooter” script (to make possible for player to shoot enemy)
 	d.
 “ReactiveTarget” script (for enemy to react on hits by player)
 2. Add to your FPS game project (started in HW1 and HW2)
-	a.
-Rework “Enemy” object into “Enemy” prefab
+	1. Rework “Enemy” object into “Enemy” prefab
-	b.
-“SceneController” script (to spawn new enemy upon death of old enemy)
+	2. “SceneController” script (to spawn new enemy upon death of old enemy)
-	c.
-“Fireball” prefab
+	3. “Fireball” prefab
-	d.
-“Fireball” script and “PlayerCharacter” script (to allow enemy shooting projectiles at the player)
+	4. “Fireball” script and “PlayerCharacter” script (to allow enemy shooting projectiles at the player)
 3. Create alternative scripts for player to shoot projectiles (affected by gravity) at the enemy by pressing RMB (right mouse button)
 4. Modify “WanderingAI” script to allow smooth rotation of the enemy on obstacle detection

 ## Homework 4

 1. Add to your FPS game project (started in HW1, HW2 and HW3)
-	a.
-Apply textures to 3D objects (floor, walls, enemy etc)
+	1. Apply textures to 3D objects (floor, walls, enemy etc)
-	b.
-Replace default skybox with a new skybox using external textures
+	2. Replace default skybox with a new skybox using external textures
 2. Add to your FPS game project (started in HW1, HW2 and HW3)
-	a.
-Compose in Blender new 3D model “table with 4 legs” (textures are not required, but you may add a texture if you want)
+	1. Compose in Blender new 3D model “table with 4 legs” (textures are not required, but you may add a texture if you want)
-	b.
-Export this 3D model from Blender to Unity and place it on the scene
+	2. Export this 3D model from Blender to Unity and place it on the scene
 3. Add to your FPS game project (started in HW1, HW2 and HW3)
-	a.
-Create “fire” particle effect and add it on top of the table (2b)
+	1. Create “fire” particle effect and add it on top of the table (2b)
-	b.
-Create “fire” particle effect and add it to the “fireball” projectile of the enemy
+	2. Create “fire” particle effect and add it to the “fireball” projectile of the enemy
 4. Create “smoke” particle effect and add it to the scene
 5. Create a “water spot” (blue circle on floor) and add a script for enabling water spraying when the player walks through it using particle effect